Gavin D'Costa

-Gavin D'Costa (born in 1958) is the Emeritus Professor of Catholic Theology at the University of Bristol.
+Gavin D'Costa (born 1958) is the Emeritus Professor of Catholic Theology at the University of Bristol.
 His academic career at Bristol began in 1993.
 D'Costa was appointed a visiting professor of Inter-religious Dialogue at the Pontifical University of Saint Thomas Aquinas, Rome.

 Biography

 D'Costa was born in Kenya and immigrated to Great Britain in 1968.
 He was educated at Goldington Junior School in Bedford, and afterwards at Bedford Modern School.
 He went on to study English & Theology at the University of Birmingham under the theologian John Hick.
 After graduating, he studied at the University of Cambridge before teaching at the West London Institute, Bristol University, and at the Pontifical University of Saint Thomas Aquinas, Rome.
 His research interests include systematic theology, theology of interreligious dialogue, Roman Catholic modern theology, the Second Vatican Council and Jewish-Catholic dialogue.

 In 1998, he was a visiting professor at Rome's Gregorian University of the Jesuit Order.
 In 2020–2021 he was a visiting professor at Rome's Angelicum, Pontifical University of the Dominican Order.
 He has also worked on the Church of England and Roman Catholic Committees on Other Faiths, advising these communities on theological issues.
 He also advises the Pontifical Council for Other Faiths, Vatican City.

 D'Costa has published his poetry in a joint collection, Making Nothing Happen (2013), and has had his poetry set to music by composer John Pickard.